Dysthymia: Diagnosis

 In children and adolescents, mood can be irritable, and duration must be at least one year, in contrast to two years needed for diagnosis in adults.

 Early onset (diagnosis before age 21) is associated with more frequent relapses, psychiatric hospitalizations, and more co-occurring conditions.
-For younger adults with dysthymia, there is a higher co-occurrence in personality abnormalities and the symptoms are likely chronic.
+Personality disorders co-occur in 20 to 40 per cent or more of those with early-onset dysthymia.
 However, in older adults with dysthymia, the psychological symptoms are associated with medical conditions and/or stressful life events and losses.

 Dysthymia can be contrasted with major depressive disorder by assessing the acute nature of the symptoms.
 Dysthymia is far more chronic (long lasting) than major depressive disorder, in which symptoms may be present for as little as two weeks.
-Also dysthymia often presents itself at an earlier age than major depressive disorder.
+Also, dysthymia often presents itself at an earlier age than major depressive disorder.

 Prevention

 Though there is no clear-cut way to prevent dysthymia from occurring, there are some suggestions to help reduce its effects.
 Since dysthymia often appears first in childhood, it is important to identify children who may be at risk.
 It may be beneficial to work with children in helping to control their stress, increase resilience, boost self-esteem, and provide strong social support networks.
 These tactics may be helpful in warding off or delaying dysthymic symptoms.